ansible-collections/ibm_zos_core/docs/source/installation.rst

 interested in become available.

-The ansible-galaxy command ignores any pre-release versions unless the ``==`` range identifier is used to explicitly set to that pre-release version.
+The ansible-galaxy command ignores any pre-release versions unless the ``==`` range identifier is set to that pre-release version.
 A pre-release version is denoted by appending a hyphen and a series of dot separated identifiers immediately following the patch version.
-The **IBM z/OS core collection** does release collections with the pre-release naming convention such as **1.1.0-beta1** that would require a range identifier.
+The **IBM z/OS core collection** releases collections with the pre-release naming convention such as **1.1.0-beta1** that would require a range identifier.

 Here is an example an example of installing a pre-release collection: